nrkn/js1k-2019/README.md

   was bothering me getting sword upgrades that I didn't need
 - an extra monster sprite! this actually only ended up being a handful of bytes and if I had more room I would add another one or two.

+What I would add if I had some more bytes (most of these aren't feasible in 1k):

+- monsters drop coins and there is occasionally a shop where you can spend them to buy better weapons
+- armour - the monsters would be more powerful so that it was actually needed
+- a ranged weapon, like a bow
+- wall and floor sprites rather than solid blocks
+- add proper dungeon generator back in
+- more monsters
+- monsters have different behaviour
+- more use of color
+- maybe doors?
+- treasure chests?
+- more levels - hindered by the use throughout the codebase of the string with five different hex values for colors

 ## License